andyli/blog/content/2010-08-03_using-jquery-in-haxe.md

 });
 ```

-HaXe does not allow using "\$" as a class name or a function name, but
+HaXe does not allow using `$` as a class name or a function name, but
-"\$" is just a short-hand to "jQuery".
+`$` is just a short-hand to `jQuery`.
 However, haXe requires all class
-names start with capital letter, so it is "JQuery" not "jQuery".
+names start with capital letter, so it is `JQuery` not `jQuery`.
 You
 start your haXe/JS codes using the jQuery extern as following:

 ```haXe